Nanxiu Qian. 2015.

 Politics, Poetics, and Gender in Late Qing China: Xue Shaohui and the Era of Reform

-Stanford, California: Stanford University Press
+Stanford, CA: Stanford University Press

 Nanxiu Qian’s monograph offers a unique gender-network perspective to rethink the final years of the Qing Dynasty through the remarkable life of Xue Shaohui (薛紹徽1866–1911) and the reform-minded members of her glittering social and intellectual network.
 Qian takes explicit issue with the long-term understatement of Chinese women’s role in late-Qing sociopolitical and literary history.
 This monograph characterizes Xue and other late Qing women as ‘active, optimistic, autonomous and self-sufficient agents of reform’ and distinguishes Xue’s reform ideal, the zhiren (至人perfected-person) or xianyuan (賢媛 worthy lady) model, from the predominant valorisation of the ‘patriarchal nationalism’ of their day (p.
 9).
 Qian bemoans the loss of Xue’s eclectic approach for championing a cultural synthesis of the Confucian sage ideal and the Daoist zhiren ideal during the late-Qing era, as nationalism and revolution became the pressing themes of political life.
 She thus hopes that her case study of Xue not only raises questions about the received historical narrative of the late Qing, but also provides valuable resources for the study of late-imperial Chinese history.